 I really enjoyed our first (rather late) breakfast at Bahari View Lodge.
 The menu had a great selection of both western and local foods, and of course, plenty of fresh juice and fruits were available.

-My favourite was their Zanzibar Porridge Muesli – so healthy!
+My favorite was their Zanzibar Porridge Muesli – so healthy!
 Both of us feel like we have consumed way too much food lately, and our focus is to ‘relax, and get healthy’ on Zanzibar Island, so this was the perfect start.

 Catching Up With Friends